Caltech-IPAC/rapid/docs/source/install/install.rst

 The script may take some time to finish as building the atlas library (perhaps 12 hours or more), which is needed by sextractor, is part of the process.

-The binary executables, libraries, and include file are installed under the following paths:
+The binary executables, libraries, and include files are installed under the following paths:

 .. code-block::